porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 # Icon

 Stick to the following process when designing icons for Porsche.
 Is the icon a mandatory used one in multiple teams and purposes?
 If your icon qualifies for the basic library it will be published as library symbols for design and SVGs for development.
-Feel free to contact us (also as a reviewer). and SVGs for development.
+Feel free to contact us (also as a reviewer).

 ---